James Arness in ‘Gunsmoke’.

 - On air: 1955-1961

-"The Life and Legend of Wyatt Earp" was a television series credited with reviving the story of one of the now-iconic personalities of cowboy culture, according to Courtney Campbell in Wide Open Country.
-Airing in 1955, premiering just four days before "Gunsmoke," it is the very first television Western that was written for adults.
-For six seasons, the 30-minute program told the story of Wyatt's adult life, from his role as town marshal in Kansas to the final episodes based in Tombstone, Arizona Territory.
+"The Life and Legend of Wyatt Earp" was a television series credited with reviving the story of one of the now-iconic personalities of cowboy culture, according to Wide Open Country's Courtney Campbell.
+Airing in 1955, premiering just four days before "Gunsmoke," it was the first television Western written for adults.
+The 30-minute program told the story of Wyatt's adult life for six seasons, from his role as town marshal in Kansas to the final episodes based in Tombstone, Arizona Territory.

 - IMDb user rating: 7.6